 Small cap stocks aren’t considered as frequently as their larger counterparts in terms of worthy investments.
 They can sometimes be purchased at lower valuations than larger companies, due to being undervalued.
 But trading small cap companies comes with its fair share of risks.
-Learn about these and our top five picks to watch right now.
+Learn about these and see our top five picks to watch right now.

 This article is for informational purposes only and does not constitute investment advice.
 Please ensure you understand the risks and consider your individual circumstances before trading.